Financial-Times/alphaville-series-rw-neo4j/README.md

 ### PUT
 "The only mandatory fields are the uuid, the prefLabel and the alternativeIdentifier uuids (because the uuid is also listed in the alternativeIdentifier uuids list)."

-Every request results in an attempt to update that section: unlike with GraphDB there is no check on whether the section already exists and whether there are any changes between what's there and what's being written.
+Every request results in an attempt to update that series: unlike with GraphDB there is no check on whether the series already exists and whether there are any changes between what's there and what's being written.
 We just do a MERGE which is Neo4j for create if not there, update if it is there.

 A successful PUT results in 200.